 The battle for the top live streaming platform is heating up, with YouTube now entering into the mix.

-Earlier today, Professional gamer and influencer Jack “CouRage” Dunlop announced in a video on Twitter that he will be leaving Twitch to stream on YouTube exclusively.
+Earlier today, Professional gamer and influencer Jack “CouRage” Dunlop announced he'll be leaving Twitch to stream on YouTube exclusively.
 Dunlop, who began his career in esports as a Call of Duty caster for Major League Gaming (MLG) before leaving to stream full-time in March 2018, is scheduled to debut on YouTube tomorrow (Nov.
 5th).
-Dunlop will be leaving behind a Twitch platform in which he had 2.1 million followers and garnered over 37 million stream views and over 271 million video views.
+Dunlop leaves behind a Twitch platform with 2.1 million followers that had garnered over 37 million stream views and over 271 million video views.

 In a statement obtained by Variety, Dunlop states, “This deal with YouTube allows me to create more content and engage with my fans in real-time.
 I am very fortunate to do what I do on a daily basis and welcome my fans to join me on the next phase of my journey”.